 Stick-on page markers are cute and super easy to use.
 These are ready-made and come in different designs, so all you have to do is stick them to the edge of the page you want to bookmark and you’re done.

-Another awesome way to bookmark is by using washi tape.
-Attach the washi along the length of the page you want to bookmark, just like the picture below so you can easily see it when you turn your BuJo to the side:
+Another cool way to bookmark is by using washi tape.
+Attach the washi tape along the length of the page you want to bookmark (just like the picture below) so you can easily see it when you turn your BuJo to the side:

-There are other cool ways to bookmark your pages.
-Here are some of them:
+There are other creative and cool ways to bookmark your dotted journals.
+Check them out below:

 - Use snipped-off envelope pages.
 Take an envelope, snip off one of the bottom corners, decorate and use it as a “cap” bookmark for your pages.

-- Use color-coded highlighters.
-You can use a highlighter on the corners of your journal or along the edge of the page itself.
+- >Use color-coded highlighters.
+You can use a highlighter on the corners of your journal or along the edge of the page itself to make the spread pop and easily recognizable.

-- Make DIY bookmarks using paper clips.
+- >Make DIY bookmarks using paper clips.
 This is a super easy hack that anyone can do.
-All you need are a bunch of paper clips (we love the rose-gold and silver ones!) and ribbons.
-Simply cut a length of ribbon--- you just need a short one--- and tie it onto your paper clip.
-Instant bookmark!
+All you need are a bunch of paper clips (we love the rose-gold and yellow ones!), a pair of scissors, glue, and a pretty wrapping paper.
+Simply draw flowers on the wrapping paper and cut them out.
+Then, stick the paper flowers to each of the paperclip using a dab of hot glue.
+And voilà, you now have pretty flower planner bookmarks.

 Print out photos and paste them onto your bullet journal